-14 National Recovery Plan 2011-2014, p.
+&lt;sup>14 National Recovery Plan 2011-2014, p.
 7.

-laid out a National Recovery Plan for 2011-2014 (NRP), which proposed a range of budgetary adjustments designed to reduce the annual deficit to less than 3 per cent by 2014.
 The adjustments were to be front-loaded, with the Government intending to undertake 40 per cent of the adjustment in 2011.
 Two-thirds of all budgetary adjustments will take the form of reductions in public expenditure; one-third will be comprised of tax- and revenue-raising measures.
-15

 - 20. On 7 March 2011, the new Government published their Programme for Government and National Recovery 2011-2016 (PGNR), to guide Ireland's economic and social recovery from the crises.
 The PGNR sets out a program of adjustments and policies, introducing a number of new initiatives and retaining some of the previous recovery policies.
-The PGNR indicates that the Government has chosen to delay the achievement of a 3 per cent deficit to 201516 and to seek the renegotiation of the EU/IMF loan, particularly the applicable interest rate. - 21.
+The PGNR indicates that the Government has chosen to delay the achievement of a 3 per cent deficit to 2015 and to seek the renegotiation of the EU/IMF loan, particularly the applicable interest rate. - 21.
 From a human rights perspective, many of the recovery measures proposed and pursued in successive budgets and recovery plans are concerning.
 While human rights do not dictate exactly what policy and budgetary measures States should pursue, such measures must comply with States' international human rights obligations.
 Human rights are not a policy option, dispensable during times of economic hardship.
 It is vital, therefore, that Ireland immediately undertakes a human rights review of all budgetary and recovery policies and ensures that it complies with the following fundamental human rights principles.